NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events.md

 (10 October 2024)

 We will be at the DDF in Action Day in Copenhagen and New Jersey.

-We likely present a poster at each location.
+Camilla Kehler will present on "Adoption of DDF @Novo Nordisk".
+Additionally we will show our poster "OpenStudyBuilder - an USDM Compatible SDR Solution".
+Please come around for discussions and to learn more!

 ## PHUSE SDE - Copenhagen, Denmark